 Feed Tomorrow Week

-During the week of October 15th – 19th 2018 we celebrated our 14th annual feed tomorrow week.
-With the support of a declaration from Toronto City Council and hundreds of volunteers, feed tomorrow week was the largest awareness campaign of its kind for student hunger and nutrition programs in 2018.
+During the week of Oct.
+21 to 25, 2019 we will celebrate our 15th annual feed tomorrow week.
+With the support of a declaration from Toronto City Council and hundreds of volunteers, feed tomorrow week was the largest awareness campaign of its kind for student hunger and nutrition programs in 2019.

 The week united communities across Toronto in a common cause: to raise awareness about child hunger right here in our city and to raise money for the urgent needs of our children.

 Staff, students, parents, grandparents, individuals, celebrity chefs, politicians, foundations, corporations and community members came together during feed tomorrow week to help build a better tomorrow for Toronto’s vulnerable children.

 Secondary school students came together to support their peers across the TDSB by preparing and selling breakfasts in their schools.
 Students gained volunteer hours and the proceeds went towards supporting Student Nutrition Programs.